RECORD OF PARTICIPATION

-The award ceremony will be held at Sala San Leonardo, in Venice, on a future date in 2021, which is yet to be defined.
+The award ceremony will take place in Venice, on a future date in 2021, which is yet to be defined.
 A special exhibition of the prototypes that qualified for the final phase will also be set up for the occasion.

 The Musée Suisse du Jeu will house a display of both the finalist games and the Special Trophies winners.

 The Award is also recognized by PlayRes, by UISP (Unione Italiana Sport per Tutti), and by GioNa (Associazione Nazionale delle Città in Gioco) for its socio-cultural and inclusive values, and for its ability in bringing people together, as a recreational activity that promotes the right to play for everyone and at any age.

 Thanks to the publishers’ support (so far have joined 999 Games, Amigo, Asmodee, Cartamundi, CMON, Cranio Creations, Giochi Uniti, Hans im Glück, Huch! & friends, Kosmos, Mandoo Games, Oliphante2, Pegasus Spiele, Piatnik, Queen Games, Ravensburger, Rio Grande Games, ThunderGryph Games, and other companies are in the process of finalizing their contribution) the winning authors will receive €3.500 in advance on the future royalties accrued through the publication of their games.